Kia Soul: Special editions

 In 2013, Kia started testing prototype versions of a Soul electric vehicle based on the second-generation Soul.
 In November 2013, Kia announced they would be producing the Soul EV and it would go on sale in 2014.
 Powered by a 27 kWh lithium-ion polymer battery pack, the Soul EV has a target range of over 120 mi and fast charging capability of 100 kW DC via a CHAdeMO connection.
 Its motor is rated at 109 bhp and 285 Nm of torque.

 The vehicle was first showcased at the Chicago Auto Show in February 2014 where Kia announced the Soul EV will be offered in California, Oregon, New York, New Jersey, and Maryland.
-Kia is targeting regions with the largest EV markets and infrastructure, and plans to offer the Soul EV in other markets in the near future.
+Kia is targeting regions with the largest EV markets and infrastructure.